-(1) When a support order does not specify an effective date, a payment is due on the first day of the month following the entry of the child support order and on the first day of each month thereafter except when another state's law governs the due date.
+(1) When a support order does not specify an effective date, a payment is due on the first day of the month following the child support order's entry and on the first day of each month thereafter except when another state's law governs the due date.

-(2) CSS bases its determination of past-due support and support for a prior period on information in available records from courts, Title IV-D and other public and private agencies, custodial persons (CPs), noncustodial parents (NCPs), and others.
+(2) CSS determines past-due support and support for a prior period based on information in available records from courts, Title IV-D and other public and private agencies, the custodial persons (CPs), the noncustodial parents (NCPs), and others.

 (B) Section 1738B of Title 28 of the United States Code (28 U.S.C. § 1738B);

-(2) CSS collects amounts from the date of the original child support order, including any judgments for support for a prior period, and does not limit collection of past-due child support to amounts accruing from the time a case is opened or reopened. • 2
+(2) CSS collects amounts from the original child support order date, including any judgments for support for a prior period, and does not limit collection of past-due child support to amounts accruing from the time a case is opened or reopened. • 2

-(3) When a case new to CSS or a case that was previously closed reopens and has an existing order, CSS does not calculate a past-due support balance or take action to enforce past-due support until 30-calendar days from the mailing date of the notice of case letter and affidavit of payments document to the NCP.
-This does not preclude the initiation of an income assignment to collect current support. • 2
+(3) When CSS receives a new case with an existing order, or when a previously closed case reopens and has an existing order, CSS does not calculate a past-due support balance, or take action to enforce past-due support, until 30-calendar days from the mailing date of the notice of case letter and affidavit of payments document to the NCP.
+This does not preclude initiating an income assignment to collect current support. • 2

 (4) Past-due child support remains due to the CP with whom a child resided during the month the past support was due.